a-tabaza/genai_interview_questions/README.md

 - [Exploring the Differences: Self-hosted vs. API-based AI Solutions](https://www.titanml.co/resources/exploring-the-differences-self-hosted-vs-api-based-ai-solutions)

 ## What are the different parameters that can be tuned in LLMs during inference?
+Parameters include:
+- Temperature
+- Top P
+- Max Length
+- Stop Sequences
+- Frequency Penalty
+- Presence Penalty

+Each of these parameters can be tuned to improve the performance of the model, and the quality of the generated text.

 Recommended reading:
 - [How to tune LLM Parameters for optimal performance](https://datasciencedojo.com/blog/tuning-optimizing-llm-parameters/)
 - [OpenAI Documentation](https://platform.openai.com/docs/guides/text-generation)